Guide to locking your bike

 Position your lock off the ground, with the keyhole facing down.

-I don't recommend that you lock your bike through the front wheel, frame and object only.
 If your bike has quick-release wheels, the thief can remove the wheel as if you were removing it to repair a puncture, slide the lock over the frame and take the rest of the bike with them (remember, your front wheel is the least expensive component out of the frame, front and back wheels) and you could come back to a very lonely wheel.

 Extra tips

 • More than half of all bike thefts are from the owners’ property.
-At home, if you have space in your house, keep your bikes locked inside.
+If you have space in your house, keep your bikes locked inside.
 If you use a shed or a garage, consider using a floor or wall-mounted anchor lock for extra security.
 A battery-operated alarm for your shed is also a good idea to deter thieves.
 Buy a decent lock for your shed, one that can’t just be unscrewed with a screwdriver.

 • You’ll need to oil the lock occasionally to prevent it seizing.
 Squirt a bit of oil into any holes and work it in by repeatedly opening and closing the lock.
 If your lock freezes solid in winter, pour hot water over it and oil it afterwards.